-For nearly a decade, the Louisville International Festival of Film has explored, encouraged and enriched the next great generation of film-making and new media artists.
+For over a decade, Louisville's International Festival of Film has explored, encouraged, and enriched the next great generation of film-making and new media artists.

 Filmmakers from all over the world have been thrilled by the enthusiastic audiences and the one‐of-a‐kind Louisville Slugger Baseball Bat inscribed with the name of the winning film in each category.

-This year, LIFF is working in association with the legendary Muhammad Ali Center to create a unique program of films to honor all those who aspire to greatness in their chosen fields.
+LIFF is proud to be working in association with the legendary Muhammad Ali Center to create a unique program of films to honor all those who aspire to greatness in their chosen fields.

-LIFF also offers a separate Homegrown Award for the best film of any length shot in Kentucky, as well as an Audience Favorite Knockout Film Award.
+LIFF also offers a separate Homegrown Award for the best film of any length shot in Kentucky.

-In addition to the Kentucky Derby, Louisville is a City of Parks, with one of the nation’s largest parks expansions underway, adding 4,000 new acres of park land and the 100-mile Louisville Loop trail encircling the entire community.
-Visitors from all over the world enjoy Louisville's unique qualities, scenery and the Bourbon!
+In addition to the Kentucky Derby, Louisville is a City of Parks, with one of the nation’s largest parks expansions underway, adding 4,000 new acres of parkland and the 100-mile Louisville Loop trail encircling the entire community.
+Filmmakers from all over the world enjoy Louisville's unique qualities, scenery, and the Bourbon!
 The city embraces the arts and there is growing excitement for the return of Louisville's International Festival of Film

 The Louisville Film Arts Institute (LFAII) is a 501(c)(3) not-for-profit organization dedicated to celebrating and promoting the film arts in Kentucky.
 To help facilitate this goal, it has created Louisville’s International Festival of Film (LIFF) which is a sustainable annual film festival located in Louisville, KY.
-The festival will showcase independent film, while supporting the cultural diversity of the area.
+The festival will showcase independent film from around the world, while supporting the cultural diversity of the area.

 Cash and prizes will be distributed at the end of the festival.
 Winners must be in attendance to receive any award other then monetary awards.